-Despite seeing the biggest increase in prices in 2022 (+27% for LFP vs +13% for NMC and NCA), LFP battery pack prices remain the cheapest option.
+Despite seeing the biggest increase in prices in 2022 (+27% for LFP vs +13% for NMC and NCA), LFP remains the cheapest.
 Its enhanced safety and simpler supply chain (no cobalt or nickel required in the manufacturing) have made it increasingly popular among electric vehicle manufacturers, reaching a 40% share of the global cathode mix in 2022, up from just 15% in 2018.
 This shift towards cheaper LFP cathodes was key to limiting the increase in battery prices in 2022 to only 7%.